For one student at Miss Porter’s School in the United States, writing is a way to tell the world about education in China.

 - In your community, how does education differ from one school to another?

 Marcy Burstiner is the Educational News Director for News Decoder.
 She is a graduate of the Columbia Journalism School and has taught journalism for more than 15 years at the California Polytechnic University, Humboldt.
-She is the author of the textbook Investigative Reporting: From premise to publication.
+She is the author of the book Investigative Reporting: From premise to publication.